rivmor/d-rivmor/README.md

 - 👋 Hi, I’m David (@d-rivmor)
 - 👀 I’m Ruby on Rails Backend Developer
 - 💞️ I’m looking to collaborate on Ruby on Rails app
-- 📫 How to reach me: dev.david.rivmor@gmail.com and contacto@davidrivmor.tech
+- 📫 How to reach me: dev.david.rivmor@gmail.com

 <!---
 d-rivmor/d-rivmor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.